 About an hour, depending on fitness level.
 Bear in mind that you will likely stop several times to view the murals, so plan for longer.

 Easy.
-The trail runs through the city centre and is accessible by well-maintained modern roads and footpaths.
+The trail runs through the city centre and is accessible by (fairly) well-maintained roads and footpaths.

-You can follow the route in the google map below or you can head on over to the Glasgow City Centre Mural page and download a pdf file which details all the murals along the trail with information about the artist and nearby attractions you might like to visit.
+As previously mentioned the murals will change over time so you can follow the route in Google Maps or you can head on over to the Glasgow City Centre Mural page and download a pdf file which details all the murals along with information about the artist and nearby attractions you might like to visit.